iitis/maqumba23/committee.md

 * Morad El Baz - Mohammed V University in Rabat
 * Kamil Korzekwa - Jagiellonian University
 * Zakaria Mzaouali - Institute of Theoretical and Applied Informatics, Polish Academy of Sciences
+* Łukasz Pawela - Institute of Theoretical and Applied Informatics, Polish Academy of Sciences
 * Zbigniew Puchała - Institute of Theoretical and Applied Informatics, Polish Academy of Sciences
 * Akram Touil - Los Alamos National Laboratory